 Journalists on Facebook

 Twitter’s character limit can be restrictive, but Facebook gives journalists a powerful way to speak directly to their readers.
 I subscribe to a handful of reporters, editors and broadcasters on Facebook who share fascinating posts in my news feed.
-A few favorites: Brian Stelter of CNN, Jodi Kantor of The New York Times, Liz Heron of the Huffington Post, and Dan Rather, who has been killing it on Facebook, so much so that The Atlantic and other publications have taken notice.
+A few favorites: Brian Stelter of CNN, Jodi Kantor of The New York Times and Dan Rather, who has been killing it on Facebook, so much so that The Atlantic and other publications have taken notice.

 Which of these do you do?
 (I switch it up!)
 Do you have any other sources?